Israel calls Gaza City evacuation ‘inevitable’ as US hosts talks on post-war Gaza

 Israel prepares Gaza City for an evacuation

-Aid groups warn an expanded Israeli military offensive could worsen the humanitarian crisis in the besieged territory, where most of its over 2 million residents are displaced, neighborhoods lie in ruins and a famine has been declared in Gaza City.
+Aid groups warn that an expanded Israeli military offensive could worsen the humanitarian crisis in the besieged territory, where most of the over 2 million residents have been displaced, neighborhoods lie in ruins and a famine has been declared in Gaza City.

 “The evacuation of Gaza City is inevitable,” spokesperson Avichay Adraee wrote in Arabic on X. He said Israeli forces have surveyed vast empty areas south of the city “to assist the evacuating residents as much as possible.”
 He said the displaced would receive space for tents, and infrastructure would be set up to distribute aid and water.